getsetbro/blog/_posts/2015-03-02-prototype-driven-development.markdown

 ###JavaScript

 We'll need some JS Patterns to avoid conflicts so components can be reusable.
-If two components want to save a number to a variable named "width" then last one to define it will win.
+If two components want to save a number to a variable named "width" then the last one to define it will win.
 And the app will lose.

 **Modular Pattern**
 [//jsbin.com/lumeqa/12/edit?html,js,output](//jsbin.com/lumeqa/7/edit?html,js,output)